ellucian-developer/experience-ethos-examples/leave-balance/README.md

 This example, includes a card and page that show the current user, employee, their leave balance.
 There are two npm projects in this example, an extension and a microservice.
 The data for the card and page are acquired through the BP API (Banner Business Process API) through Ethos Integration.

-The interaction between the Experience card and page with Ethos is as diagramed.
+The interaction between the Experience card and page with Ethos is as diagrammed.

 ![](docs/images/Leave-Balance-Diagram.png)